Bike & Wine tour of Puglia

 Your cycling holiday starts from Putignano, one of the towns in the DOC Primitivo of Gioia del Colle area, where an elegant red wine is produced from grapes that ripen on the rolling hills of the Murge plateau.
-In Putignano you will find a beautiful historic centre with many opportunities of excellent gastronomy, including a Michelin-starred restaurant.
+You pass through Castellana Grotte before stopping for a wine tasting before going back again to Putignano, a small village where you can find a beautiful historic centre with many opportunities of excellent gastronomy, including a Michelin-starred restaurant.

 From Putignano, you cycle across countryside lanes and wheat fields, towards the “Terra delle Gravine” (Ravines Land).
-Your destination is an extraordinary wine resort: a masseria (typical fortified farmhouse) with a vineyard garden designed by the landscape architect Fernando Caruncho.
+Passing through Noci, your destination will be an extraordinary estate overlooking the gulf of Taranto setted in a masseria dotted by trulli houses.

 +/- 56 km